AdobeDocs/media-analytics.en/help/reporting/metrics/media-starts.md

 # Media starts

 The **Media starts** metric counts every media session that began.
-It is incremented as soon as the backend receives a `media.sessionStart` event, even if the viewer drops out during pre-roll ads, buffering, or before any main content plays.
+It is incremented as soon as the backend receives a [session start](/help/implementation/events/session/session-start.md) event, even if the viewer drops out during pre-roll ads, buffering, or before any main content plays.
 Use it as the broadest top-of-funnel metric for media reporting; pair it with [Content starts](content-starts.md) to measure ad and buffer drop-off.

 ## How this metric is calculated

-The media backend sets `mediaReporting.sessionDetails.isViewed = true` when a `media.sessionStart` event is received.
+The media backend sets `mediaReporting.sessionDetails.isViewed = true` when a [session start](/help/implementation/events/session/session-start.md) event is received.
 The reported metric is `1` per session.
 Media starts is reported on the start call, not the close call.
 It is the only Phase 1 metric that does not wait for session close.

 | Reporting system | Source |
 | --- | --- |